bressler95tops/bookdebug/Open-Science-101/Module_4/Lesson_5/readme.md

 ### Pen to Paper: Getting Started Writing a Plan

 If you are applying for funding, it is almost guaranteed that there will be specific data management requirements detailed in the funding opportunity.
 For example, the funder may require a certain license or use of a specific repository.
-Make sure to cross reference your plan with these requirements.
+Make sure to cross-reference your plan with these requirements.

 **Examples of Software Management Plans**